 A dose of aspirin is used by doctors as part of the initial emergency treatment for a heart attack.

-Daily low-dose aspirin is recommended to prevent a second heart attack in those who have already had one.
-It may also be used to reduce the risk of heart attack in people with coronary artery disease, including angina.
 Daily low-dose aspirin can also be taken to prevent stroke and transient ischaemic attacks (TIAs, or mini-strokes) in people who have had a previous stroke or TIA.

+Only take low-dose aspirin daily on the instructions of your doctor.
 You should always discuss with your doctor the risks and benefits of any medicines before taking them.

 Side effects of aspirin